trueos/trueos-docs/trueos-handbook/install.rst

 * A wizard (described in this section) is provided during installation to configure the server for first use.

-.. note:: This section describes how to install a command-line only server using the graphical installer.
-Alternately, a server can be installed :ref:`Using the TrueOS CD` or
-   :ref:`Using the Text Installer`.

-To perform a graphical server installation, start the |trueos|
-installation as usual.
+To perform a server installation, start the |trueos| installation as usual.
 At the :ref:`System Selection` screen of the installer, select :guilabel:`TrueOS Server (console interface only)`.

 Click :guilabel:`Next` to start the :guilabel:`Server Setup Wizard`, then click :guilabel:`Next` again to see the screen shown in